-Combining class leading power, comfort and usability wrapped in an amazing package has meant that the S1000RR has been pretty much first choice for most riders wanting the ultimate Superbike.
+Combining class-leading power, comfort and usability wrapped in an amazing package has meant that the S1000RR has been pretty much the first choice for most riders wanting the ultimate Superbike.

 You can read a little bit more Here about the original S1000RR and see how it performs against the clock.

-The S1000RR’s development did not stay static from release as it saw various updates that came in the shape of engine, chassis, electronics and styling updates starting from 2012, 2015 and 2017 to ensure to that S1000RR remained ahead of it competitors.
+The BMW S1000RR’s development did not stay static from release as it saw various updates that came in the shape of engine, chassis, electronics, and styling updates.

-Kawasaki were the first to respond to the S1000RR by throwing a firm left-hook after announcing their 197 crank horsepower 2011 ZX-10R.
+Kawasaki was the first to respond to the S1000RR by throwing a firm left hook after announcing their 197 crank horsepower 2011 ZX-10R.

-The Japanese were a little quite for a while until in 2015 Yamaha with their new 200 crank horsepower YZF-R1 joined the party which is a motorcycle that perhaps’ unofficially a road going version of their MotoGP M1 motorcycle.
+The Japanese were a little quiet for a while until in 2015 Yamaha with their new 200 crank horsepower YZF-R1 joined the party which is a motorcycle that perhaps’ unofficially a road-going version of their MotoGP M1 motorcycle.